nabto/nabto-cli/README.md

 ## SDK installation

-To build the Nabto CLI Demo, first download the `Nabto SDK libs` bundle from the legacy Nabto 4/Micro download site: https://downloads.nabto.com.
+To build the Nabto CLI Demo, the legacy Nabto 4 Client SDK libs are needed.
+Contact Nabto support for download information.
+Or better - consider using [Nabto 5/Edge](https://docs.nabto.com/developer/guides.html) which is [better](https://docs.nabto.com/developer/guides/overview/edge-vs-micro.html) than Nabto 4/Micro in almost every aspect.

 After download, install the libraries and header files into the `lib` and `include` directories, so you have the following structure: